-Regardless of the form of foam packaging you select, your insert will be manufactured from either Stratocell or Ethafoam materials.
+Regardless of the form of foam packaging you select, your insert will be manufactured from either Stratocell or Ethafoam materials (both of which are available as recycled foam packaging grades).
 Due to the versatility, performance and cost of these foams and the foam box inserts they create, their use is prevalent amongst producers of equipment such as computers, home electronics, and a multitude of high value industrial products.

 As official fabricators of the Sealed Air range of Polyethylene foams, GWP are able to cost-effectively manufacture packaging foam cut to size for the protection of your business’ fragile components or products in transit.

 The section below covers a number of common questions regarding the foam packaging and related products available from GWP Protective.